Ready, Set, Woof! A Dog Travel Packing Guide

 Travel food container (airtight plastic container or heavy-duty zip-top bag)

-Why I pack this:
+Why I pack these items:

 At home, I feed my dogs homemade meals, but when traveling I rely on dry kibble paired with small wet food packs.
 It’s easier to store, doesn’t spoil, and keeps feeding routines consistent on the road.

-◦ Water & Travel Bowls for Dogs
+Water & Travel Bowls for Dogs

 Refillable water bottle